-Please print out and bring your completed Course Planning Worksheet to your CORE session.
+Please bring your completed Course Planning Worksheet from your packet to your CORE session.

 As you consider possible courses, bear in mind two things:

 1) For students entering in the fall semester, your first course will be your FYS.
-You will find out your FYS placement by the June CORE sessions.
-Most FYS sections meet TTH 11 am-12:20 pm or MW 12:30-1:50 pm.
-A few sections meet at other times.
+You can find your FYS placement by June 7th.
+Be mindful of your time when planning out your other courses.

 To browse FYS titles and course descriptions, please visit Wheaton’s First-Year Seminar webpage.